Mickelson leads US for 23rd straight time in team event | FOX Sports

 Most unusual about his career is what he hasn’t done.

 Mickelson has never been No. 1 in the world.
 He was never won the PGA Tour money title.
-He has never been No. 1 in the world.
 He has never been voted the PGA Tour player of the year.

 But when it comes to teams – 23 in his case – he has a record that might not be topped for a long time, if ever.